Srđan Kusovac: Career

 Born in Tuzla (Bosnia and Herzegovina) and raised in Belgrade, Kusovac started getting involved with media in 1984 through Radio Beograd 202 where he worked on the staff of Index 202, the station's daily youth programme.
-Simultaneously, Kusovac wrote for Indexovo radio pozorište, satirical comedy programme on Radio Beograd 202 that aired weekly.
-Already popular in Belgrade and the rest of Serbia, the radio programme also gained some prominence throughout SFR Yugoslavia so that it soon started airing live while being performed in front of a theater audience.
+Simultaneously, Kusovac wrote for Indexovo radio pozorište, a satirical comedy programme on Radio Beograd 202 that aired weekly.
+Already popular in Belgrade and the rest of Serbia, the radio programme also gained some prominence throughout SFR Yugoslavia that it soon started airing live while being performed in front of a theater audience.
 Some of those live airings were basis for the productions that were later performed around the country as Indexovo radio pozorište partly evolved into a theater troupe.
 Kusovac wrote one such show, 1986's "Znanje imanje", which aired live on radio while simultaneously being performed in Duško Radović Theater.
 He left Index 202 and Indexovo radio pozorište in mid 1987.

 Kusovac then worked at Radio B92 until 1993.
-In 1993 he was part of Radio Brod (short-lived European Union-sponsored outlet whose signal was broadcast into the former Yugoslav republics during the Yugoslav Wars), before getting hired at the United States Congress funded Radio Free Europe/Radio Liberty.
-At RFE/RL Kusovac first worked as a correspondent from the Balkans before moving to the station's headquarters in Prague.
+In 1993, he was a part of Radio Brod (short-lived European Union-sponsored outlet whose signal was broadcast into the former Yugoslav republics during the Yugoslav Wars), before getting hired at the United States Congress funded Radio Free Europe/Radio Liberty.
+At RFE/RL, Kusovac first worked as a correspondent from the Balkans before moving to the station's headquarters in Prague.
 Simultaneously, he contributed to various print media outlets throughout the Balkans.
 From July 2006 until March 2008, he maintained a blog on B92.net website.

 Kusovac was employed at RFE/RL until 2007, which is when he moved his family to Montenegro.
 Simultaneously, in Belgrade, he was one of the founders of e-novine.com, far left wing web portal.